-The scoping process is an extremely important part of the amendment development, and is needed to comply with aspects of the National Environmental Protection Act process.
+The scoping process is an extremely important part of the amendment development process.
 This is the first and best opportunity for members of the public to raise issues and concerns for the Council to consider during the development of Amendment 21 to the Atlantic Sea Scallop FMP.
 Your comments early in the amendment development process will help the Council address your concerns more thoroughly and ensure that an adequate range of alternatives is considered to address this important issue.